-Traditionally, many corporate social responsibility programs aimed to reduce the negative impact a company has.
-We believe the future belongs to those who can find solutions that create a positive social impact – not only reducing the negatives but increasing the positives, too.
-Such solutions can give more to society, the environment and the global economy.
+Traditionally, sustainability programmes have aimed to reduce the negative impact a company has on its surroundings.
+But we believe the future belongs to those who can find solutions that not only reduce the negatives but increase the positives too.
+With regenerative solutions, we can give more to society, the environment and the global economy.
+Dell Technologies’ goal is for those benefits to outweighs the social and environmental costs by a factor of 10.
+Our technology has the power to drive human progress and enable net positive solutions.
+Let’s look at some examples.

 The world will need to grow 50 percent more food by 2050 to feed a predicted population of 9.7 billion – an increasing challenge with a changing climate.
 What’s more, estimates show that one-third of the food we currently produce goes uneaten or wasted.
 Dell Internet of Things (IoT) solutions are helping overcome these challenges.